The University of Baltimore wants to keep our community safe and healthy. The best

 An employee who has had close contact (within six feet for more than 15 minutes) with

-an individual who tested positive must report to employeehealth@ubalt.edu.
-OHR will provide guidance to the employee and the department as needed.
+an individual who tested positive may report to employeehealth@ubalt.edu.
+OHR can provide guidance to the employee and the department as needed.

 Based on Centers for Disease Control (CDC) and Baltimore City Health Department guidance,